 We are can be as involved as you like, providing information about the city, places to visit, etc. However, if you wish total privacy, this is fine and we will welcome you and let you go on your way.
 The entire 3rd floor is your space during your stay.
 We give guests a key so they can come and go as they wish.

 Germantown is a historic neighborhood filled with old houses and gardens.
 It is almost entirely residential.
+The neighborhood is historically diverse both by race and economic status.
+It was the site of early abolition efforts by Quakers and has retained a progressive history ever since.
 It is close to Center City and has good public transportation to town (Regional Rail from Amtrak and Center City).
 In addition, the neighborhoods of Manayunk, Chestnut Hill and Mt.
 Airy are easily accessible by car or public transit.
-All of these areas have restaurants, coffee shops, etc. There is a large urban forest (Wissahickon Park) 10 minutes away with paths for running, hiking or walking.
+All of these areas have restaurants, coffee shops, shopping, etc. There is a large urban forest (Wissahickon Park) 10 minutes away with paths for running, hiking or walking.
 Once in the park, you will have no idea you are in a major city.

 Other Things to Note